MicrosoftDocs/bot-docs/articles/bot-service-design-user-experience.md

 ## Text and natural language understanding

-A bot can accept text input from users and attempt to parse that input using regular expression matching or natural language understanding APIs, such as [LUIS](https://www.luis.ai).
+A bot can accept text input from users and attempt to parse that input using regular expression matching or natural language understanding APIs.
 Depending on the type of input that the user provides, natural language understanding may or may not be a good solution.

 In some cases, a bot may ask the user a specific question.
 For example, if the bot asks, "What is your name?", the user may answer with text that specifies only the name, "John", or with a sentence, "My name is John".